abhishek-kumar-code/Redfish_Public/Specification.md

 ### Server-Sent Events

 Server-Sent Events (SSE), as defined by the Web Hypertext Application Technology Working Group, allows for a client to open a connection with a web service, and the web service can continuously push data to the client as needed.
 Resource responses for SSE shall have a Content-Type header set as "text/event-stream;charset=UTF-8".
 A service may occasionally send a comment within a stream to keep the connection alive.
-The following clauses describe how this is used by Redfish in different contexts of the Redfish data model.
+The following clauses describe how this used by Redfish in different contexts of the Redfish data model.
 Details about SSE can be found in the [HTML5 Specification](#HTML5-Spec-SSE).

 #### EventService<a id="sse-eventservice"></a>